 --

-That's the problem with having a skill: once you swear it
+That's the problem with having a skill: once you swear it off, you know you're stuck with it forever.

 - David Sedaris